dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 tags: blog
 ---

-I've spent a bit of time learning Docker using the official "Learn" tutorial that comes bundled with Docker Desktop.
-It's a great tutorial, and one I'd recommend them to anyone new to Docker.
+I've spent a bit of time learning Docker using the official _Learn_ tutorial that comes bundled with Docker Desktop.
+It's a great tutorial, and one I'd recommend to anyone new to Docker.
 Here's my notes.

 ## About Docker